Project Vietnam 2015

 OPEN house: This is an organization that seeks to alleviate immediate needs of those that are most at risk of being sexually, physically or emotionally abused due to their sexuality.
 The OPEN house will usually take care of these people for no more than 2 weeks and provide them with emotional and material support.
 Their end goals are either to get them back to their family or to connect them to relevant resources that would allow them to sustain themselves independently.

 Team Member Responsibilities

-Strong commitment in the planning process from April to August.
+- Strong commitment to the planning process from April to August.

-Be able to say, “yes before knowing how” ever chance you get.
+- Be able to say, “yes before knowing how” every chance you get.